justinphilpott/towerofhanoi/redux-usage.md

 ---
-title: State modelling
+title: Modelling and State
-description: Discussing state and process analysis
+description: Discussing state and process analysis and modelling with state machines
 nav_order: 4
-has_children: true
+has_parent:
 ---

 # State modelling and XState